abenezerBelachew/posthog.com/contents/docs/cdp/stripe-connector.md

 > This app is in private beta.
 To join the beta, please [request access](https://app.posthog.com/feature_flags#supportModal=support%3Aapps).

-Stripe is a payments platform used by millions of companies.
-The Stripe Connector enables you to get information about revenue and payments from Stripe, into PostHog.
+Get information about revenue and payments from Stripe, into PostHog.

 Once revenue information is in PostHog, you can analyze it just like any other PostHog event using insights and dashboards.